Women in Asset Management: Better Career Outcomes

 She died following her dreams.

-Although perhaps not as colourful, opportunity is also presenting itself within the asset management industry at the moment.
+Despite being a traditionally male dominated field, opportunity is presenting itself to women within the asset management industry at the moment.

 Whether from a boutique manager or a multinational investment house, investors are increasingly looking for products which are different from those offered by most other asset managers.